Seeloz Data Scientist Salary | $60K-$155K+ | Levels.fyi

 The median Data Scientist compensation in United States package at Seeloz totals $140K per year.
-View the base salary, stock, and bonus breakdowns for Seeloz's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Seeloz's total compensation packages.
 Last updated: 11/4/2025

 Company